zpz/zpz.github.io/_posts/2024-05-08-python-mp-manager-1.md

 The particular callable that will be used to create this proxy object is given by the parameter `proxytype`, which may be a class object or a function.
 If not provided, a generic `AutoProxy` will be used (lines 24-25).
 This parameter is used in lines 45--48.

+`exposed` is a list (or tuple) of method names of the registered class that should be made callable via its proxy.
+This info is saved in the registry (line 37) and passed to the server process.
+If `exposed` is `None` and `proxytype` is `None` (hence `proxytype` will assume `AutoProxy`, per lines 24-25), then a `None` is saved in the registry (line 27, 37).
+Well, this does not mean no method will be exposed on the proxy!
+When a proxy object is created, it receives an argument `exposed`, which is *not* this `None`, but rather is a value returned from the server process (lines 44-48).
+That value turns out to be all the "public" methods of our class as determined by the function `public_methods` ([Helpers], lines 57).

+In our example program, we have seen the public method `scale` is automatically provided by the proxy.

+The parameter `method_to_typeid` supports yet another special need.
+Usually, when we call an "exposed" method on the proxy, the corresponding method on the real object in the server process is called; a value (or "object", as is everything in Python) is created, pickled up, and sent back to us; we get it, unpickle it, and go ahead use it; the original value in the server process is garbage collected, since it is mission completed.
+However, if an exposed method intends to create some object in the server process, let it stay there, and return a proxy to us, we need `method_to_typeid` to describe this.
+Specifically, `method_to_typeid` is a dict with method names as keys and registered `typeid`s as values.
+For example, suppose our example class `Magnifier` has a method called `spawn` that returns another `Magnifier` instance, and we want this spawned object to stay in the server process and be used through a proxy of itself, we will use `method_to_typeid={'spawn': 'Magnifier'}`.

+Finally, the parameter `create_method` determines whether to create a method on `BaseManager` for creating an instance of the registered class in the server process, and giving us a proxy for it (lines 41-53).
+This method is named after `typeid` (lines 52-53).
+In our example program, we used `manager.Magnifier(...)` ([Magnifier] lines 21, 27); that is the created method at work.

+Let's take a look at how this method is defined (lines 42-51).
+First, it calls `BaseManager._create` (lines 3-13), which talks to the server process to create an object according to `typeid`, and returns a `Token`---containing address, ID, that sort of info useful for finding the object in the server process, as well as `exposed`---a tuple of method names to be made available on the proxy.
+Second, a proxy object is created (lines 45-48).
+For now, it suffices to note that the proxy gets the token, the list of exposed methods, and a reference to the `BaseManager` object itself (`manager=self`).
+Third, a request is sent to the server process to decrement the object's reference count by 1 (lines 49-50).
+(The maintenance of ref count is a trick subject that we have to defer to a later section.)
+Finally, the method returns the proxy object.

+Whew!
+Nice and easy!

+Did you notice that `create_method` is `True` by default?
+That means, it can be `False`.
+You may wonder, when do we ever not want this method?
+Well, there are situations where this method is not meaningful.
+We may see examples in the next blog post.

 ## Server

+We have seen one case of communication with the server process, which happens in `BaseManager._create`.
+Much more communication will take place between a *proxy* and the server process, but the mechanism is similar.
+We'll examine proxy classes in a later section.

+`BaseManager.start` starts a server process, in which a `Server` object is created and placed in an infinite service loop.
+This `Server` object is all about inter-process communication.

 ```python